official-nstechfix/Powerful-PassGen/README.md

 - **Write Tests**: Ensure that your contributions include tests to verify their functionality.
 - **Submit a Pull Request**: Provide a clear description of your changes and submit a pull request for review.
 Include any relevant information or context that will help reviewers understand your contributions.

-For more detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file, if available.

 ## License